axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 ## **Conclusion**

-The integration of Stellar Soroban with Axelar Network presents an opportunity to enable seamless cross-chain transactions and enhance interoperability.
+The integration of Stellar Soroban with the Axelar Network presents an opportunity to enable seamless cross-chain transactions and enhance interoperability.
 The evaluation highlights Stellar's strengths, including transaction speed, integration with existing financial institutions, and structured governance